What does Respect Look like to a Man?

 I am aware that there are plenty of people out there who prefer to sit on the couch and do nothing their entire life and who have no respect for anyone.
 Well, they don’t even respect their own existence in this world; they don’t even respect the life they’ve been given.

 If you are able to give a man that you’ve chosen to date respect to start with, then, over time, you will see, and learn more about him.
-And you can make your decision from there.
+And you can make your decision from there. (read my article on the right time to sleep with a man)

 Here’s where you can start with men.
 How to Give a Man Respect: